 - Barenborg v.
 Sigma Alpha Epsilon Fraternity, 33 Cal.App.5th 70 (2019).
 Successful granting of summary judgment in favor of national Fraternity, affirmed on appeal by the California Court of Appeal in a case of first impression in California on the issues of duty and vicarious liability involving a national Fraternity (with review denied by the California Supreme Court) (briefed and argued).

 - Clifford v.
-Alpha Epsilon Pi Fraternity (California).
-Only jury trial nationwide within the past 20+ years involving claims of hazing and sexual assault against a national fraternal organization, with a defense verdict on the hazing and sexual assault claims as to the Fraternity and a very favorable verdict on the negligence claim against the local chapter (2018), now on appeal to the California Court of Appeal.
+Alpha Epsilon Pi Fraternity, 2022 WL 830618 (Cal.
+App.).
+Jury trial in Sacramento in 2018 – the only jury trial nationwide within the past 25+ years involving claims of hazing and sexual assault against a national fraternal organization, with a defense verdict on the hazing and sexual assault claims as to the Fraternity and a very favorable verdict on the negligence claim against the local chapter.
 This was also the first and only civil trial involving hazing claims under “Matt’s Law,” California’s anti-hazing statute which was enacted in 2007.
+Trial court verdict and judgment affirmed on appeal by the Court of Appeal, review denied by the California Supreme Court (briefed and argued).

 - Hall v.
 Millersville University, 400 F.Supp.3d 252 (E.D.
 Pa.
-2019).
+2019), appeal dismissed.
 Successful granting of summary judgment in favor of national Fraternity, applying Pennsylvania substantive law (briefed and argued).

 - Fraternal Law (July 2020), “California Court of Appeals Holds That Sorority Members Do Not Owe a Duty in a Negligence Case Based on Their Agreement to Abide by University Risk Management Policies and Protocols.”